slapxxi/slavapavlutin.github.io/_drafts/development/clear-code.md

 Key words: essence, clarity, features you actually need right now (not in the future).

 How to write clear code from day one.
 Independent practices that lead to better software.
 Some well-known programmers have already invented some rules and guidance over writing good software that get things done.

+## Clear Code

+To write clear code we need to think clearly all the time.
+It seems impossible and it is, in fact, impossible, to be in this neat and comfortable state of full understanding of the system under development.
+However, we don't have to think cleary all the time.
+What matters is a gradual clarification.

+## Features

+The features of the project under development lead its design.
+Without features we can't devise any kind of even the simplest design.

+## Implementing Features

+Let's write some code to demonstrate how clear code leads to excellent results.

+## The Interface

+The concept of an interface is very important to writing clear code.
+An interface is, as in actual definition, a medium between the user and the features of the system.